IgniteUI/igniteui-docfx/en/components/grid-selection.md

 #### Single Selection

 The grid single selection can be easily setup using the grid's `onSelection` event.
 The event emits a reference to the cell component.
-Conveniently, that cell component has a reference to the row component that is holding it.
-We can use that row component reference and push the "row" (using either its `primaryValue` property or an object reference to `row.rowData`) in the appropriate list of the selectionAPI.
-To make sure that only a single row is always selected, we empty the `selectionAPI` row selection list beforehand (using `deselectAllRows` method of `igx-grid`)
+That cell component has a reference to the row component that is holding it.
+The row component reference `rowID` getter can be used to pass a unique identifier for the row (using either `rowData[primaryKey]` or the `rowData` object itself) to the appropriate list of the selectionAPI.
+To make sure that only a single row is always selected, we empty the `selectionAPI` row selection list beforehand (the second argument in the `selectRows` method call):

 ```html
     <!-- in example.component.html -->